openmm/openmm/docs-source/usersguide/library.rst

   might (or might not) improve performance.
 To use this option, you must have FFTW (single precision, multithreaded) installed, and your CPU must support SSE 4.1.
 * CudaCompiler: This specifies the path to the CUDA kernel compiler.
+Versions of CUDA before 7.0 require a separate compiler executable.
 If you do not specify this, OpenMM will try to locate the compiler itself.
 Specify this only when you want to override the default location.
 The logic used to pick the default location depends on the operating system: